 The only extant lane is called West End Path

-Which runs behind the former insane asylum
+Behind the former insane asylum

 Reserved, by the British, exclusively